-I = Original (sample) image

-T = New texture image
+I =Original (sample) image T =New texture image

-p_i = Pixel from I
+- p_i = Pixel from I

-p = Pixel from T to be generated next
+- p = Pixel from T to be generated next

-N(p) = Neighborhood of p (see Figure 49)
+- N(p) = Neighborhood of p (see Figure 52)

 Initially, T is cleared to black.
 The algorithm starts by adding a suitably sized border at the left and the top, filled with random pixels (this will be thrown away again at the end).
-Then, it performs the following simple loop in scan line order (see Figure 49):
+Then, it performs the following simple loop in scan line order (see Figure 52): 1: for all $p \in T$ do

+find the

+$$p_i \in I$$

+that minimizes $|N(p) - N(p_i)|^2$

+3: $$p := p_i$$

 '''

-for all p \in T do find the p_i \in I that minimizes |N(p) - N(p_i)|^2 {} p := p_i end for
+4: end for

 '''

-Well, the search in the line marked with a star is exactly a nearest-neighbor search!
-This can be performed efficiently with the algorithm presented in Section 5.4.1: if N(p) contains k pixels, then the points are just 3k-dimensional vectors of RGB values, and the distance is just the Euclidean distance.
+Well, the search in line 2 is exactly a nearest-neighbor search!
+This can be performed efficiently with the algorithm presented in Section 5.4.1: if N(p) contains k pixels, then the points are just 3k-dimenional vectors of RGB values, and the distance is just the Euclidean distance.

 Obviously, all pixels of the new texture are deterministically defined, once the random border has been filled.
-The shape of the neighborhood N(p) can be chosen arbitrarily, it must just be chosen such that all but the current pixel are already computed.
+The shape of the neighborhood N(p)can be chosen arbitrarily, it must just be chosen such that all but the current pixel are already computed.
 Likewise, other "scans" of the texture are possible and sensible (for instance a spiral scan order), they must just match the shape of N(p).

 The quality of the texture depends on the size of the neighborhood N(p).
 However, the optimal size itself depends on the "granularity" in the sample image.
-In order to make the algorithm independent, we can synthesize an image pyramid (see Figure 50).
+In order to make the algorithm independent, we can synthesize an image pyramid (see Figure 53).
 First, we generate a pyramid I^0, I^1, \ldots, I^d for the sample image I^0 .
 Then, we synthesize the texture pyramid T^0, T^1, \ldots, T^d level by level with the above algorithm, starting at the coarsest level.
+The only difference is that we extend the neighborhood N(p) of a pixel p over k levels as depicted by Figure 53.
+Consequently, we have to build a nearest-neighbor search structure for each level, because as we proceed downwards in the texture pyramid, the size of the neighborhood grows.